G-Node/nix/docs/storing_data.md

 # Storing data

+When storing data, we have two main requirements:
 1. We want to be able to store **n-dimensional** data structures.
-2. The data structures must be **self-explanatory**, that is, it must contain sufficient information to draw a basic plot of the data.
+2. The data structures must be **self-explanatory**, that is, they must contain sufficient information to draw a basic plot of the data.

 ![sampled_plot](./images/regular_sampled.png "1-D regular sampled data")
-Considering the simple plot above, we can list all information that it shows, or, the other way round, that needs to be stored.
+Considering the simple plot above, we can list all information that it shows and by extension, that needs to be stored in order to reproduce it.

 * the data (voltage measurements)
 * the y-axis labeling, i.e. label (voltage) and unit (mV)